b-chiang/protocol-reading-list/README.md

 # protocol-reading-list

-A list of resources for understanding how protocols work.
+A list of resources for understanding crypto protocols.

 ## Getting Started